Triple1996/tweet-recipe-finder/README.md

 # To set this up on your machine you will need to follow these steps:

 >1.
-Sign up for a Twitter developer account and find:
+Sign up for a Twitter developer account at: https://developer.twitter.com
+>2.
+Navigate to the developer portal and make a new app.
+Click the key symbol to find:
+>
 >        a.
-API key.
+API key (KEY)
 >
 >        b.
-API secrete key
+API secret key (KEY_SECRET)
 >
 >        c.
-ACCESS TOKEN key
+ACCESS TOKEN key (TOKEN_SECRET)
 >
 >        d.
-ACCESS TOKEN SECRET key
+ACCESS TOKEN SECRET key (TOKEN_SECRET_KEY)
 >
 >    #### **(THESE ARE SECRET DO NOT SHARE WITH ANYONE)**
 >
->2.
+>3.
+Sign up for a Spoonacular API account, confirm your email and copy your API_KEY
+>4.
 Clone this repository using git clone https://github.com/NJIT-CS490/project1-aaa237
->3.
+>5.
 In your local copy of this repo, create a new root-level file called project1.env
->4.
+>6.
 Add the following lines into project1.env and fill with your secret keys:
 >
 >        a. export API_KEY='your_key_here'
 >